-The basketball player and his wife said that among the items that were stolen from his home were two of Adrienne's purses, valued at $155,000, and 12 watches valued at over $300,000.
-His 2012 NBA championship ring was reportedly left on the floor.
+The basketball player said that, among the items that were stolen from his home were two of Adrienne’s purses, valued at $155,000, and 12 watches valued at over $300,000.
+His 2012 NBA championship ring was not taken.

 Nine days after this incident, Bosh’s Miami Heat teammate Udonis Haslem had his own four-acre estate in Southwest Ranches burglarized.
 In this case, however, the perpetrators left the premises without taking a single item.
 Authorities said the subjects had put thousands of dollars in valuables in garbage bags but fled before taking any of it with them.
 Police are looking to find a connection between both burglaries.